About Us

 Program Manager

-Before joining the DHCRC team she was busy working on national level digital health projects at the Australian Digital Health Agency.
-And prior to that was part of the R&D team at Siemens.
+Prior to joining the DHCRC team, she contributed to national digital health initiatives at the Australian Digital Health Agency.
+Before that, she was part of the Research and Development team at Siemens, where she played a technical role in developing innovative engineering solutions.

 Neil Taplin